qkr7391/React-Redux/README.md

 **_ When selected_id === null (init), contents will be none. _**

-Give action when click create
+Give action when clicking create

-1. Make mode attribute to state object for distinguish mode
+1. Make mode attribute to state object to distinguish mode

 ```JavaScript
 if (state === undefined) {